 Gold jewelry and bullion serve distinct roles in investment portfolios.
 Gold bullion, known for its high purity and stability tied to market prices, offers straightforward liquidity and minimal resale challenges.

-In contrast, the value of gold jewelry is influenced by factors such as craftsmanship and brand, often resulting in higher markups and potential resale difficulties.
+In contrast, craftsmanship and brand factors influence gold jewelry's value, often resulting in higher markups and potential resale difficulties.

-Both forms of gold provide unique benefits: bullion serves as a reliable investment, while jewelry offers emotional and aesthetic value.
+Both forms of gold provide unique benefits: bullion is a reliable investment, while jewelry offers emotional and aesthetic value.

 Incorporating both into a balanced portfolio can enhance wealth preservation and growth.